 cstrom@uw.edu

-- Consultation programs that connect contracted providers with experts at UW Medicine to support management of patient care.
-Please contact us at telehealth@uw.edu if you would like more information about establishing this type of agreement.
+• Consultation programs that connect contracted providers with experts at UW Medicine to support management of patient care.
+Please contact us at digitalhealth@uw.edu if you would like more information about establishing this type of agreement.

-- Provider education and support programs connecting UW Medicine specialists with providers in the community using a hub-and-spoke tele-mentoring model to provide education and case-based learning during standing scheduled virtual sessions.
+• UW Medicine Project Echo | UW Medicine – provider education program connecting UW Medicine specialists with providers in the community using a hub-and-spoke model to provide education and case-based learning during standing scheduled virtual sessions.

-- Direct-to-patient virtual care including telemedicine visits, eConsult and remote patient monitoring.
+• Direct-to-patient virtual care, including telemedicine visits, eConsult and remote patient monitoring.

 Our network includes over 100 sites across five states, and offers easy, reliable, secure access to nationally and internationally recognized physicians—physicians who understand and appreciate the unique challenges of community care delivery.
-Our programs focus on supporting all communities in Washington, Wyoming, Alaska, Montana and Idaho (the WWAMI region), and beyond.
+Our programs focus on supporting all communities in Washington, Wyoming, Alaska, Montana and Idaho (the WWAMI region) and beyond.

 The Partnership Access Line (PAL) at Seattle Children’s Hospital is a child psychiatry consultation program operating in Washington, Wyoming, and Alaska specifically designed to support primary care providers in providing adequate mental health care.
 Providers may call about any type of mental health issue that arises about any child, either before seeing a patient prepare for a visit or after the appointment.
 The consultations center on mental health care such as diagnostic clarification, medication adjustment, or treatment planning.